jyellick/obc-docs/README.md

 to contribute code.
 ####Here is the basic Github Flow:
 - Anything in the master branch is deployable
-- To work on something new, create a descriptively named branch off of your fork (ie: new-oauth2-scopes)
+- To work on something new, create a descriptively named branch off of your fork.
+[More detail on fork](https://help.github.com/articles/syncing-a-fork/)
 - Commit to that branch locally and regularly push your work to the same named branch on the server
 - When you need feedback or help, or you think the branch is ready for merging,